NREL/wp3-docs/pages/postcon_reporting_top.md

+---
+layout: page
+title: Postconstruction Reporting
+short: postcon_rep
+permalink: postcon_rep_top
+group: navigation
+comments: true
+---

-The postconstruction reporting will follow the following path:
+The postconstruction reporting will include the following:

-For each set of submitted data:
+For each set of submitted data, for use only within the project:

-1. Raw data analysis
+1. Raw data analysis results
+  1. Annual energy production by year
+  2.
-2. Windiness correction
+2. Windiness correction results

 For all data together: